bigsk1/claude-plus/README.md

 ## Docker

-This project includes Docker configurations for both development and production environments.
+This project includes a Docker configuration

 ### Development Docker Setup